mdreier/hlo-api-client/README.md

 :warning: Generally, the API client does not wrap too much intelligence around the raw API methods.
 Therefor it is recommended to read through the
 [API documentation](#api-documentation) before using the client to understand how the API works.
 This helps to understand how to use the methods and also why certain errors may occur.
+This is especially true regarding the wait time.

 ### Initialize the API